CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 This is my Farsports Ventoux S wheels review.
 Review of the most expensive and high-end wheels I’ve ever tested.

-If you would ever tell me that I will buy and review wheels that are almost twice the price of my first road bike, I would laugh in your face.
+If you would ever tell me that I would buy and review wheels that are almost twice the price of my first road bike, I would laugh in your face.

 Spoiler alert: They passed all tests (although with flaws), and ride-wise, they are great.